 So after coming to Taipei I researched quite a bit to find any hiking areas nearby to explore the mountainess side of Taiwan.
 Due to time contraints I was unable to travel to other parts of Taiwan, so it had to be nearby Taipei.
 Luckily there were quite a few mountains surrounding Taipei, but the most famous one was the Elephant Mountain.

 The first thing I noticed during my climb was there was quite many people hiking this trail.
-I saw kids, adults as well as elderly people climbing and descendig these steep stairs.
+I saw kids, adults as well as elderly people climbing and descending these steep stairs.
 Another thing I also noticed straight away was how clean the trail was.
-I could barely see and garbage laying around!
+I could barely see any garbage laying around!

 The trail was informative with many signs that guided you to different places in the mountain.
-The only problem was that many of the signs were in Taiwanese only, making it hard sometimes to understand the information.
+The only problem was that many of the signs were in Taiwanese only, making it hard to understand the information sometimes.

 Nearby the 4 Beasts area I discovered a couple of temples that seemed quite peaceful in this mountain area.
 One of temples was quite interesting as it was not a traditional Buddhist temple, but something quite different as they served meats and fish!
 There was also this lad doing an interesting dance outside the temple!